odisfm/zcx-core/docs/content/reference/template-reference.md

 The following functions can be invoked from template strings.

-#### python builtins

-All builtins from the version of Python bundled with Live.

 #### log

 Allows you to write to the log.
 Mostly useful with [Python commands](/reference/command-reference#python).